PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 After a SuperDay, everyone involved in the day leaves their feedback on Ashby.
 This is hugely important to us in making a final decision so team members should make an effort in compeleting their feedback as soon as possible.
 If there are wildly different opinions, you should open an issue in `company-internal` to discuss.

-If a decision is made to hire, the People & Ops team will open an onboarding issue once the candidate has accepted and James/Tim will share in our Monday All Hands Meeting a breif overview of the following:
+If a decision is made to hire, the People & Ops team will open an onboarding issue once the candidate has accepted and James/Tim will share in our Monday All Hands Meeting a brief overview of the following:
 - Who we ended up hiring and their background: what they will be doing, and a summary of the recruitment process (how long open for, no. of applicants etc.)
 - Why we are hiring them: feedback from the interview process, both positive and areas to improve
 - Start date and location